top of page

 Javier explained that production-scale datasets are vast and complex, making it difficult to pinpoint what drives efficiency losses.
 “We’ve developed a fully automated workflow that leverages machine learning to analyse cell measurements, then uses explainable artificial intelligence (AI) to identify the key parameters behind performance degradation.”

-Grace Liu (UNSW) was named a finalist for her presentation “Evaluating Statistical Degradation Rate Calculation Methods Using Current-Voltage Measurements of Fielded Modules.”
+Grace Liu (UNSW) was a finalist for her presentation “Evaluating Statistical Degradation Rate Calculation Methods Using Current-Voltage Measurements of Fielded Modules.”

 PV asset managers often rely on statistical methods (e.g., linear regression, year-over-year analysis) to estimate site degradation, but their accuracy has not been rigorously benchmarked.
 In the talk, Grace introduced “ground-truth” degradation datasets – both synthetic and real-world – and use them to show how popular statistical approaches perform in practice.
 Be ready for some surprising insights.

-Other presentations
+Further presentations

 Anh Huy Tuan Le (UNSW) presented “Accelerating Regeneration of Silicon Solar Cells Impacted by Light- and Elevated Temperature-Induced Degradation under Field-Related Conditions”.